 Grafton Notch Trail is a 30.9 mile lightly trafficked loop trail located near Newry, Maine that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.